xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- The model generates new content inside the mask while seamlessly blending with the surrounding pixels
-- The inpainted region maintains consistency with the rest of the image (lighting, style, structure)
-- Results vary based on the masked region and surrounding context—the model hallucinates plausible content

-**Limitation:** Using the generic prompt `"a high quality photo"`, the model tends to hallucinate faces/figures in masked regions since it was trained primarily on photos with people.
-Part 1.7.3 addresses this by using specific text prompts to guide the inpainting.

 ### 1.7.3 Text-Conditioned Image-to-image Translation

-Instead of using the generic prompt `"a high quality photo"`, we can guide the image transformation with a **specific text prompt**.
+Instead of using the generic prompt `"a high quality photo"`, we can guide the image transformation with a specific text prompt.
 This gives us creative control over the style and content of the output.

 ### Campanile → "a cyberpunk city at night"